-- D. ECONOMIC, SOCIAL, ENVIRONMENTAL, AND ENERGY CONSEQUENCES: [Amended by Ordinance No. 2003 5, eff.
-December 15, 2003]. - Economic: If agricultural practices in and surrounding natural areas in Columbia County were severely limited, negative consequences would result.
+Economic: If agricultural practices in and surrounding natural areas in Columbia County were severely limited, negative consequences would result.
 The County depends on these practices both for tax revenue and for job opportunities.
 Maintaining efficient operations is a high priority for the County.
-However, job opportunity and income are also received from protecting these sites as educational and recreational resources and must not be overlooked. - 2.
-Social: If conflicting uses are allowed in natural areas, the educational, recreational, historical, and scenic values of the resource may be lost to the community and the State.
+However, job opportunity and income are also received from protecting these sites as educational and recreational resources and must not be overlooked.

+- 2. Social: If conflicting uses are allowed in natural areas, the educational, recreational, historical, and scenic values of the resource may be lost to the community and the State.
 Natural areas near residential areas can provide valuable recreational and educational opportunities for area residents.
 Natural Areas are outdoor classrooms for learning, and recreational sites for those with a naturalist bent.
 They also are often historically significant resources.
 For example, the rare Wapato plant links us with past cultures that depended on this plant for food.
 If conflicting uses are restricted, property owners and workers may experience personal loss from lost opportunity. - 3.
 Environmental: If conflicting uses in the identified natural areas are restricted, positive environmental consequences will result.
 These areas have been identified as Natural Areas because their natural diversities have remained relatively undisturbed.
 Columbia County contains very few naturally significant resources because it was one of the first settled areas in the State.
 The area contains no remaining stands of old growth timber and most sensitive plant life has been destroyed by past conflicting land usage.
-If conflicting uses are not restricted, the remaining natural areas may also be encroached upon and destroyed. - E. FINDINGS: [Amended by Ordinance No. 2003 5, eff.
-December 15, 2003].
+If conflicting uses are not restricted, the remaining natural areas may also be encroached upon and destroyed.

+E. FINDINGS:

 This inventory of ecologically and scientifically critical lands defined by the Oregon Natural Heritage Program is not a selective inventory.
 Lands have not been rated and categorized on a priority scale.
 The reason for this is that protecting one unit of land will change the priority for protecting other lands.
 Also, often the individuals and opportunities at hand will dictate the appropriate strategy for applying protection.
 These Natural Areas have been identified and citizens and officials have been notified of their significance.
 The County will adopt measures to protect the significant character of these features and direct incompatible land uses away from sensitive areas.
-Both the Wetland and Riparian Area Overlay zones, as well as measures particular to Natural Areas, will apply protection for these features.
+The Riparian Corridor Overlay Zone and the Natural Area Overlay Zone, as well as measures particular to Natural Areas, will apply protection for these features.
 In addition, the County will work with landowners, appropriate State and Federal agencies, The Nature Conservancy, and other private groups to ensure that these and other examples of the full range of Oregon's natural ecosystem are preserved for future study and enjoyment.